 While the sport of clay pigeon shooting has entertained countless enthusiasts and contributed to community bonding and international competitions, it hasn’t been without environmental concerns.
 The primary constituents of traditional clay pigeons have led to certain adverse impacts on the environment.

-Residual pollutants from broken targets:
+Residual pollutants from broken targets

 Broken fragments of clay pigeons, often left scattered across shooting ranges, can become a source of residual pollutants.
 The pitch component, derived from petroleum or coal tar, can leach harmful chemicals into the soil.
 Over time, as these chemicals accumulate, they can contaminate the ground, making it less fertile and posing potential health risks to local wildlife.

-Long-term degradation and land pollution:
+Long-term degradation and land pollution

 While clay is a natural material, the combination of clay and pitch in traditional targets means they don’t degrade as quickly as one might assume.
-As a result, shooting ranges can become littered with non-biodegradable fragments.
+As a result, shooting range can become littered with non-biodegradable fragments.
 These fragments not only mar the landscape visually but also create a form of land pollution.
 Over the years, large-scale shooting events can contribute significantly to this pollution.

 Impact on ecosystems